t3moses/Crews/README.txt

 Mandatory rules are executed procedurally, and so they are fully enforced.

 Discretionary rules calculate a "non-compliance" score.
 The score is used to select a suitably compliant assignment.
 Discretionary rules are applied with best effort.
-A gradient-descent algorithm finds a local loss minimum.
+A gradient-descent algorithm finds a local minimum.
 But a solution with lower score may exist globally.

 Mandatory rules: